connexcs/docs/docs/user-space-db.md

     - [Edit the Details](#edit-the-details)
     - [Searching Text Fields](#searching-text-fields)

 # User Space Database

 A user database is a flexible datastore that has multiple use cases mainly used in allocations that you can build using ScriptForge.
-It is also available in 3 different backends each with their own advantages and disadvantages
+It is also available in three(3) different backends, each with their own advantages and disadvantages:

-There are three different types of datastores available:

-1. **High Capacity** - This is a key-value pair store, which uses eventual consistancy to replicate between zones.
-Ideally, it is used for lists of numbers, such as a DNC list.
+1. **High Capacity** - This is a key-value pair store that uses eventual consistency to replicate between zones.
+Ideally, it is used for lists of numbers, such as DNC lists.
 It should not be used for counters or higher-speed writes.

 2. **High Speed** - This operates as a caching layer, is exceptionally fast, and is also eventually consistent between zones.
 It should be considered ephemeral, and used like a cache.